jwashek/exagora.me/_posts/2022-11-02-do-we-need-to-turn-from-sins-before-having-faith.md

 ## Turning From Sin
 ### Is It Required?
-Ray Comfort errantly teaches we must turn from sin to become saved.
+Ray Comfort errantly teaches we must turn from sin before having faith in Christ.
 In the below video from [3:07](https://www.youtube.com/watch?v=gsAEcmkjL4w&t=187s) to [3:15](https://www.youtube.com/watch?v=gsAEcmkjL4w&t=195s), Ray describes that "*repentance is an old-fashioned word that means to confess and forsake your sins.*" Earlier in the video he said we must *first* repent and *then* we can have faith.
 Therefore, it's crucial to understand what "repentance" means, especially in the sense that Ray defines it, because we cannot have faith unless we repent.

 > __Note:__ We will get into what repentance means later, but in no way is biblical repentance what Ray teaches above.